brizmon/DEK/PROPOSAL.md

 When a new user visits the app, the first screen is a Welcome screen where the user can register to create a unique login.
 A registered user can simply login.

 After loggging in, the user will be directed to the main menu.
-At the main menus, the user canchoose to create a new flash card, review all flash cards, or review just the hard flash card - which the user got wrong previously.
+At the main menus, the user can choose to create a new flash card, review all flash cards, use a spaced-repetition method of review (see below).
 The user will also see a grand total score for how many cards the user got right during the user's flash card reviews.

 A new user would want to begin by creating several flash cards.
 A button on the main menu would direc the user to a form where the create can create a front side (with a question or word) and a back side for each flash card.